 What should I do if I crack a tooth?

 First, don’t panic.
 Rinse your mouth with warm water and apply an ice pack in 20-minute intervals to reduce the swelling.
-Then, call your dentist for the soonest available time for an appointment.
+Then, contact your family dentist for the soonest available time to book an appointment.

 Our teeth are designed to chew our food, structurally support our lips and cheeks, and help us speak properly.
 In order to keep our teeth working well for a long time, it’s important that we take care of them.
 This starts with using them only for their intended purpose.
 Please, DO NOT use your teeth as tools!